riongull/notes/Dash-MN-setup.md

 4. Obtain data for the masternode.config file
   1. Method 1 (using a block explorer):
-    1. In a block explorer, e.g. [chainz](https://chainz.cryptoid.info/dash/), enter the receiving address for your masternode that you deposited your 1000 DASH into
+    1. Go to a dash block explorer, e.g. [chainz](https://chainz.cryptoid.info/dash/),
+    2. Enter the masternode receiving address (into which you deposited your 1000 DASH) in the search bar
-    2. Find the transaction ID and index of your 1000 DASH deposit
-    3. Click on the "hash" of the 1000 DASH transaction you just completed
+    3. Click on the "hash" of the 1000 DASH transaction
+    4. Copy the value for that hash and paste it into the document where you have your masternode privkey and address
-    4. Find the transaction listed under "outputs" with an index number
+    5. Find the transaction listed under "outputs"
+    6. Locate the index number of your unspent 1000 DASH (will be either 0 or 1)
-    5. Use this hash and index number for your masternode.conf file below
+    7. Use this hash and index number for your masternode.conf file below
   2. Method 2 (using Dash-Qt):
     1. Click on the transactions tab and double click on the 1000 DASH transaction (it should be the most recent transaction and listed as "Payment to yourself")
     3. Copy the "Transaction ID" without the "-" and three numbers on the far right, and paste that into a block explorer.